DanielZhang199/ChessBoard/README.md

 *(This requires adding an X to a Y)*
 5. As a user, I want the game to automatically detect checkmate or stalemate positions.
 #### Phase 2 Stories:
-6. As a user, I want the choice to save the board when exiting the application.
+6. As a user, I want the choice to save the board at any time.
-   1. Saving and loading should not be possible any other time, as jumping from one position to another in chess can lead to a lot of confusion.
+7. As a user, I want to be given the option to load the previously saved board from a file.
-7. As a user, I want to be given the option to load the previously saved board from a file, if I so choose.
+8. As a user, I want there to be multiple possible save slots.

 ## Board Grid
 ![8x8 grid from 0-63](grid.png "Putting this here for future reference")